LMS Route: The Shakespeare Route

 Kineton Station: smjk86

-An early 1900s view of a train from Fenny Compton arriving
+An early 1900s view of Kineton station as a train from Fenny

-at Kineton station.
-The track formation has the ballast above the sleepers
+The track formation has the ballast above the sleepers which was standard

-which was standard practice from the mid-19th century until early in the 20th
+practice from the middle of the 19th century until early in the 20th century.

-century.
-Careful examination shows that the rails are chocked with wooden keys
+Careful examination shows that the rails are chocked with wooden keys on the

-on the inside of the rails, another Midland Railway practice found on the SMJ
+inside of the rails, another Midland Railway practice found on the SMJ and its

 Britain's railways because the advantage of being able to walk in the centre of